-AACSB: Analytic Blooms: Understana Difficulty: 2 Medium Learning Objective: 02-01 Grasp why it is critical for company managers to have a clear strategic vision of where a company needs to head and why.
-Topic: Developing a Strategic Vision, a Mission, and Core Values
+Learning Objective: 02-01 Grasp why it is critical for company managers to have a clear strategic vision of where a company needs

+Topic: Stage 1: Developing a Strategic Vision, a Mission, and Core Values

 52. What is the meaning of the term "balanced scorecard"?
 What are the merits of using a balanced scorecard in judging a company's performance?